 Body confidence is closely linked to self-esteem and self-acceptance.
-Adults and children, with body confidence, tend to feel free to be themselves, enjoy their interests and activities, as well as voicing their opinions.
+Adults and children, with body confidence, tend to feel free to be themselves, enjoy their interests and activities, as well as voice their opinions.
 In addition, people with body confidence tend to make better choices and aren’t afraid of trying new things or taking calculated risks.
 This brings us to the next thing you can do to enhance and boost your confidence level…

 Face a Fear and Your Confidence Will Grow

 Do one thing every day that scares you.
 Facing your fear is the best way to overcome it.
 And by facing your fear, you gain confidence from the experience.
 Get out of your comfort zone.
 What’s one thing you fear?
 Is it meeting new people?
 Networking?

 Next time you’re at a social or business event, go have a conversation with one person you don’t know.
 By doing this you’ll gain the confidence in yourself to begin being more social.
 The more social you become the more your confidence grows in other areas because you begin to realize you are liked and respected for who you are.

 These are just a few ways you can boost your confidence.
 Simply by taking action, facing your fears, and changing the way you take care of yourself, you’re taking steps to be more confident and assured in making changes in your life.

 “Let’s not forget that the little emotions are the great captains of our lives and we obey them without realizing it.” – Vincent Van Gogh